Skip to content

 bash

-Once installed, you can run the smm command in your terminal along with other ones:
+Once installed, you can run the smm command in your terminal:

 plaintext